wishzx/wishzx.github.io/content/about.md

 - Integrating many new data sources into the existing system.
 - Writing parsing algorithms for complex sports data coming from heterogeneous sources.
-- Extensive websockets optimization for managing constant inbound network data.
-- Developing matching algorithms for bets names of dozens of sports.
-- Designing bet settlement formulas derived from events data.
+- Testing with PyTest, Unittest.
+- Web sockets optimization.
+- FastAPI and Postman.
-- Improvement of user interface for data display and events animations.
+- Improvement of user interface for data display and events animations with javascript.
+- asyncio, flask, notebooks, pandas.

 \
 \
 \
-Business Automation consultant,
+Business Automation engineer python,
 2018 (Milan, Italy)

-Automated a complex e-commerce business logic using python.
+Automated a complex e-commerce business logic using python which was previously done by a clerk.

-- Design and software architecture to automate many business processes.
+- Design and software architecture to automate the business logic.
 - User interface to interact with the system.
 - Complex parsing of PDF tables and invoices sent by partners.
 - Automated creation of electronic invoices using data fetched from Amazon SP-API.